-Should the sampler have a factory installed internal battery or have an external battery connected, the sampler will continue operating.
+Should the sampler have a factory installed internal battery or have an external battery connected, the sampler will continue operating (with the exception of the refrigerator and heater).
 The duration of operation will depend on the capability and charge level of either battery.
 The frequency and the length of each sample cycle will also have an impact on how long the batteries will last.